 What is COVID-19?

-COVID-19 is a new respiratory virus first identified in Wuhan, China.
-A novel coronavirus (nCoV) is a new coronavirus that has not been previously identified.
-COVID-19 is not the same as the coronaviruses that usually happen among us and cause mild illness, like the common cold.
+Coronavirus disease 2019 (also called COVID-19) is a respiratory disease caused by a novel (new) coronavirus first identified in Wuhan, China.
+A novel coronavirus is a new coronavirus that has not been previously identified.
+COVID-19 is not the same as the coronaviruses that usually happens among us and causes mild illness, like the common cold.

-What is happening with COVID-19 around the world?
+What is happening with COVID-19 in the United States?

 COVID-19 and pregnancy